Shiva (1989 Telugu film): Reception

 Shiva received praise for its usage of technology and sound design.
 Although producers Venkat and Surendra had average expectations before the release due to the film's unconventional approach, Shiva went on to become the highest-grossing film of Telugu Cinema.
 It set many box office records like earning ₹1 crore in the Nizam region alone (a first in Telugu cinema).
+In addition to ₹50,000, Varma received five percent of Shivas profits.
 The film had a 100-day run in 22 centres and a 175-day run in five centres in Andhra and Telangana.
-In addition to ₹50,000, Varma received five percent of Shivas profits.
 The Tamil dubbed version Udhayam had a 100-day run in more than 10 centres, and silver jubilee run in more than 5 centres, thereby earning a theatrical share of more than ₹2 crore in Tamil Nadu.
 The Hindi remake Shiva was also a huge commercial success.
 During Shiva's 25 years celebrations, Ram Gopal Varma remembered a lighthearted moment with the late ANR, Varma said "Akkineni Nageswara Rao Sir advised me to place an advertisement thanking the audience for making my first film successful, to which I replied, the audience should thank me, why should I thank them?".
 Nagarjuna, along with director Ram Gopal Varma, announced the re-release of Shiva in a special enhanced 4K and Dolby Atmos format on 8 August 2025, to celebrate the 50th anniversary of Annapurna Studios, and that the re-release date will be revealed soon.
-On 20th September 2025, Nagarjuna confirmed that Shiva is all set for a grand re-release on 14 November 2025 For the April 2013 centennial of Indian cinema, News18 included Shiva on its list of 100 greatest Indian films of all time, calling it a "completely new take on student politics and the ideologies driving it" and saying that the film's ideas "found a reflection in many university elections during a later stage".
+On 20 September 2025, Nagarjuna confirmed that Shiva is all set for a grand re-release on 14 November 2025 For the April 2013 centennial of Indian cinema, News18 included Shiva on its list of 100 greatest Indian films of all time, calling it a "completely new take on student politics and the ideologies driving it" and saying that the film's ideas "found a reflection in many university elections during a later stage".